iCliniq Logo

 Hello doctor,

-I had a protected sexual encounter with a CSW (Community Sex Worker) The very next day I found little white non raised dots on the head of my penis.
+I had a protected sexual encounter with a CSW (Community Sex Worker) The very next day I found little white non-raised dots on the head of my penis.
 The dermatologist told me that it was a fungal infection and prescribed Ketoconazole cream and Fluconazole tablet.
-However, I have undergone an HIV antibodies test 10 days later, and was non-reactive.
+However, I underwent an HIV antibodies test 10 days later and was non-reactive.
 In between, the fungal infection got completely eradicated in two to three weeks.
-I have been recently diagnosed with diabetes two to three months ago.
+I was recently diagnosed with diabetes two to three months ago.
 Two months after the sexual encounter, once again I underwent an HIV screening test, i.e., an antibodies test.
 Once again it came as negative.
-As of now, I do not find any abnormalities in the functioning of the body but I have observed that my body temperature fluctuates between 98 to 99.4 degrees Celsius on a normal day, and also I have felt numbness in both knees.
-The uric acid is 8 and although the WBC (White blood cells) count is 13 with normal differential counting, I do not find any difficulty in swallowing food nor do I have swollen lymph nodes.
-The lymphocyte count is 26 from the latest CBC (Complete blood count) reports.
+As of now, I do not find any abnormalities in the functioning of the body, but I have observed that my body temperature fluctuates between 98 and 99.4 degrees Celsius (208 and 210 degrees Fahrenheit) on a normal day, and also I have felt numbness in both knees.
+The uric acid is 8, and although the WBC (white blood cell) count is 13 with normal differential counting, I do not find any difficulty in swallowing food, nor do I have swollen lymph nodes.
+The lymphocyte count is 26 from the latest CBC (complete blood count) reports.
 I need your opinion on my case.

 Hello, Welcome to icliniq.com.